AutarkLabs/open-enterprise/CONTRIBUTING.md

 }
 ```

-now test out your configuration by launching a DAO on rinkeby
+now test out your configuration by launching a DAO on Rinkeby.

 `
 dao new --environment aragon:rinkeby